Plastic Surgery: The New Beauty Norm? 1

 Once more, the stunning humans are all white, and we don’t see any women or guys of color.
 What turned into this episode attempting to inform black ladies about inner beauty?
 The final narration:

-Beauty forty Years Later.
+Beauty Forty Years Later.

-Are black women seeking to aspire to the white fashionable of splendor when they seek plastic products surgical procedures?
+Are black women seeking to aspire to the white fashionable of splendor when they seek plastic products and surgical procedures?

-According to Cynthia Winston, assistant professor of psychology at Howard University in Washington, D.C., We, in reality, do not know a great deal approximately how blacks are motivated.
+According to Cynthia Winston, assistant professor of psychology at Howard University in Washington, D.C., we do not know a great deal approximately how blacks are motivated.
 Most of the studies specialize in perceptions related to pores and skin coloration.
 For most African-Americans, belief may be shaped by using their surroundings.
 For instance, an African-American woman developing up in an all-white neighborhood in Nebraska may be more likely than an African-American girl raised in inner-metropolis Detroit to examine herself with white pix of splendor.

 (Source: African-American Women & weird news plastic products Surgery: Self-Improvement or Self-Hatred?
 By Angela D. Johnson, Sept.
 2, 2003)